federicogramos/intelGalileoIdcAdapter/README.md

 En proceso.. no terminado...

-Accessory primarely fitted for https://github.com/federicogramos/disp7segTester but so generic it will fit any other project.
+Accessory primarily fitted for https://github.com/federicogramos/disp7segTester but so generic it will fit any other project.

 # View